cg-tuwien/Math2Model/CONTRIBUTING.md

 Exporting then happens in Typescript land, where we use the same WebGPU device from Typescript.

+## History of added features

+An overview of which features have been added over time can be found in the [CHANGELOG.md](./CHANGELOG.md).
+It also includes links directly to the relevant code.

 ## Deployment

 The website is hosted on GitHub Pages.
 It is deployed using a GitHub action called `deploy`.
 [The action needs to be manually triggered](https://github.com/cg-tuwien/Math2Model/actions/workflows/deploy.yml).